 Read More: How to Hang Clothes on a Clothesline

 12. Bone broth.
 Let’s face it – I don’t have the time and resources to have a constant supply of homemade broth to sip on daily.
-Honestly, if I had serious health issues, I would make homemade broth a priority, but right now I just use collagen and gelatin.
+Honestly, if I had serious health issues, I would make homemade broth a priority, but right now I just use this liquid collagen.

-Or buy Kettle and Fire brand bone broth for a high quality, convenient broth.
+Or buy Kettle and Fire brand bone broth for a high quality, convenient broth for soups or sipping hot.

 13. First light/last light of the day.
 Growing up on a dairy farm doesn’t allow for much sleeping in.
 Hence, I was always getting the first light of the day on my eyeballs.
 During the warmer months the first light came when I was getting the cows in for milking – yes, even on school mornings.